-Competencies and Practice Behaviors for Doctorate in Social Work
+Core Skills and Expertise for Doctorate in Social Work

 Students in this DSW Program will:

-Social work scholar practitioners refine and advance the quality of social work practice and social work education.
+Social work scholar practitioners refine and advance the quality of social work practice, education, and leadership.
 They synthesize and apply a broad range of interdisciplinary and multidisciplinary knowledge and skills and use ethically, culturally informed, anti-racist, and anti-oppressive approaches in conducting research and building knowledge.
-Identity as a scholar practitioner is critical to the role that social work educators play in the academy and includes proficiency in multiple approaches to research and scholarship that enhance the credibility of the social work profession.
-Social work educators understand the inherent bias in research and evaluate design, analysis, and interpretation of data using an anti-racist and anti-oppressive perspective.
+Identity as a scholar practitioner is critical to the role that social work educators and leaders play in diverse settings and includes proficiency in multiple approaches to research and scholarship that enhance the credibility of the social work profession.
+Scholar-practitioners understand the inherent bias in research and evaluate designs, analytic methods, and interpretation of data.

 Students in this DSW Program will: